 Bonnie Hunt biography

-Actor, director, writer, comedian, producer.
-Born September 22, 1964 in Chicago, Illinois.
-The daughter of an electrician and a homemaker, Bonnie was one of seven children growing up in the Hunt household.
-She attended Notre Dame High School for Girls in Chicago and went on to earn a degree in nursing.
+Actor, director, writer, comedian and producer Bonnie Lynn Hunt was born on September 22, 1961, in Chicago, Illinois.
+The daughter of an electrician and a homemaker, Hunt was one of seven children growing up in the Hunt household.
+She attended the Notre Dame High School for Girls in Chicago and went on to earn a degree in nursing.

 After graduation, she worked at Northwestern Memorial Hospital, where her day-to-day interaction with cancer patients inspired her to pursue her lifelong dream of becoming an actress.
 She studied improv at Chicago's prestigious Second City Improvisational Theater and formed a three-woman comedy troupe with Holly Wortell and Joan Cusack called An Impulsive Thing.
 She later turned down three offers to join the cast of Saturday Night Live in order to get her own show on the air.